prahladyeri/prahladyeri.github.io/_posts/2016-06-28-how-to-deal-with-frequent-disconnects-of-3g-usb-dongle-on-linux-desktop.md

 ---
 layout: post
-title: "How to deal with frequent disconnects of 3G USB Dongle on Linux Desktop"
+title: How to deal with frequent disconnects of 3G USB Dongle on Linux Desktop
 tags: hardware linux how-to
 ---